nazmulidris/ts-scratch/advanced-typescript-masterclass/README.md

 # User defined type guards

 A guard is not a type, but a mechanism that narrows types.
+This is a great [guide in the official docs](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) that explains all of this, including truthy / falsy, `as` operator, etc.

 Here are some examples of built-in type guards.